 \subsubsection{Data Acquisition}

-Based on the analysis in Sec. \ref{sec:analysis}, we observe that changing the Digital Gain yields a comparable luminance to adjusting the exposure time when the noise level remains sufficiently low.
-Consequently, we can capture two raw images with identical exposure settings and subsequently manually simulate the Digital Gain to generate two raw images with differing exposures.
-It's crucial to emphasize that these two raw images with the same exposure require low noise and no overexposure.
-In order to capture near-noise-free raw images, we utilize high-end cameras, special photography techniques, and post-processing acquisitions.

 Based on the analysis in Sec. \ref{sec:analysis}, we find that changing the sensor digital Gain, $K_{\textrm{d}}$, can achieve a similar luminance to adjusting the exposure time $K_{\textrm{a}}$ on the noise-free condition.
 Consequently, we use a top-of-the-line FUJI-FILM GFX50S II camera with a wide-aperture lens to capture high-quality raw images.
-The camera has 15.5 stops of dynamic range (15.5 bit) and a $51$ megapixel medium format image sensor with a pixel size of $5.3\mu m$ (The iPhone 14 Pro Max primary camera single pixel size is only $1.22\mu m$).
-We also set the camera's ISO to 800 or below and turned on the noise reduction feature to enhance image quality.
-Subsequently, we subject the raw image to post-processing using the BM3D algorithm, attaining nearly noise-free raw images.
+The camera has 15.5 stops of dynamic range (15.5 bit) and a $51$ megapixel medium format image sensor with a pixel size of $5.3\mu m$ (The iPhone 15 Pro Max primary camera single pixel size is only $1.22\mu m$).
+We also set the camera ISO to 800 or below and turned on the noise reduction feature to enhance image quality.
+At this point, the captured raw image has a low noise level.

-Meanwhile, to simulate the relative motion between long and short exposure images within a real-world scene, we use a human subject to simulate motion between LDR images and trigger the shutter twice in a rapid time interval, to simulate the relative motion between short- and long-exposure images within a dual-exposure sensor.
-Further, to eliminate the risk of unintended camera shake, we securely mount the camera on a tripod and use a remote smartphone to control the shutter release.
-Following image capture, the raw images undergo black level correction and normalization before being subjected to BM3D processing \cite{makinen2020collaborative} to reduce noise, which obtains nearly noise-free raw images.
+Specifically, we capture two raw images ($I_1$ and $I_2$) with the same exposure settings using a high-end camera.
+Meanwhile, we use a human subject to simulate motion between images and trigger the shutter twice in a rapid time interval, to simulate the relative motion between short- and long-exposure images within a dual-exposure sensor.
+Further, to eliminate the risk of unintended camera shake, we mount the camera on a tripod and use a remote smartphone to control the shutter release.
+Afterward, the raw images are black level corrected, normalized, and then processed with BM3D \cite{makinen2020collaborative} to reduce noise, which obtains nearly noise-free raw images.
 Note that there is a small relative motion between these two raw images, which is common in multi-frame HDR reconstruction. \textit{Our dataset will be released after the acceptance of this work.}